nerded1337/kraken/README.md

 ## To do

+* Enforce non-empty lists for relevant requests (e.g. query trades?)
+* Prefix enums with enum name
+* Untyped requests
-* Add all options and return data types
+* Return types
-* Add remaining private user data functions
-* Add private trading services
+* Private trading services
-* Defaults for request options
-* Refactor repetition in service types (first attempt failed - type level DSL does not seem to tolerate type synonyms in some contexts)
+* Refactor repetition in service types (first attempt failed - type level DSL does not seem to tolerate parameterised types in some contexts)
 * Restrict OHLC bar intervals
 * Handle 'since' / last' - JSON can be number or string
 * Add tests